Road to Democracy

 Liberalism based on the text On Liberty, the values of human dignity, freedom, and self-development provide the foundation for John Stuart Mill’s attack on existing social arrangements, and it is these values which underlie his sympathetic but ultimately skeptical analysis of what has become the great rival political theory to liberalism in the modern world, namely socialism.

-Mill’s Chapters on Socialism constitute the first part of a projected book on the subject, which was left unfinished at his death.
+Mill’s chapters on Socialism constitute the first part of a projected book on the subject, which was left unfinished at his death.
 Partly for that reason, it has remained one of the less celebrated of Mill’s works, but it addresses from a different angle several of the issues raised by the other two books reprinted in this volume.
 Thus, the three take a particularly accessible and compact introduction to Mill’s remains distinctive and attractive as a political thinker.

-Full representational democracy emerged during the 1800’s.
+Full representational democracy emerged during the 1800’s against determined resistance.

 The lofty ideal was articulated best in the Gettysburg Address, a funeral oration by Abraham Lincoln for soldiers fighting the American Civil War: